top of page

 • How well are guides trained?

-All guides must complete a Government training course and carry a certification badge that qualifies them as a professional.
+All Moroccan guides must complete a registered Government training course and carry a certification badge that qualifies them as a professional.
 Drivers must also be licensed to drive commercial passenger vehicles and are tested annually.

 • Which days will we need to hire guides?

-Our Moroccan guides know English, and will also speak Arabic and French, and likely Berber, Spanish, Chinese, German, Japanese, Italian and Dutch.
+Our Moroccan guides know English, and also speak Arabic and French, and likely Berber, Spanish, Chinese, German, Japanese, Italian and Dutch.

 • Does Morocco Explored Tours have references or testimonials?